akshitsethi/wp-header-footer-code/src/readme.txt

 To manually install this plugin, please follow the instructions below.

-1. Upload `maintenance-mode-coming-soon` folder to the `/wp-content/plugins/` directory.
+1. Upload `wp-header-footer-code` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to 'Maintenance Mode & Coming Soon' options under the 'Settings' menu.
+3. Go to 'WP Header & Footer Code' options under the 'Settings' menu.
-4. Configure the plugin and start enjoying it.
+4. Add your global CSS & JS code and your are done.

 == Frequently Asked Questions ==